Course syllabus for Applied computer programming

 Aim

-The aim of the course is to provide students with no previous experience in programming sufficient skills to use Python for the back-end development of digital services.
+The aim of the course is to provide students with no previous experience in programming sufficient skills to use the Python programming language to solve engineering problems.

 Learning outcomes (after completion of the course the student should be able to)